Your pain is ordinary, so your healing will be as well.

 I work with my clients to discover and remove obstacles.
 My practice specializes in counseling, especially for men, their partners, and their families.
 I understand the unique challenges facing men today, from redefining masculinity to addressing mental health stigmas.
 I am particularly interested in helping families in challenging circumstances and supporting them through career, marriage, divorce, and aging life transitions.
 I encourage anyone interested to connect.
 I see all kinds of people.

 Whether you're getting ready for a school or career change, getting married, enduring hospice or in poor health, trying to change your relationship with substance, embarking on a spiritual journey, or seeking support and counsel, I'm here to support you.
 My practice is free from cookie-cutter solutions, new-age jargon, politically correct mumbo-jumbo, unhelpful diagnoses, and orthodoxy.
-Our work will prioritize personal meaning and autonomy, interpersonal freedom, and choice.

 The brain’s fundamental secret will be laid open one day.
 But even when it has, the wonder will remain, that mere wet stuff can make this bright inward cinema of thought, of sight and sound and touch bound into a vivid illusion of an instantaneous present, with a self, another brightly wrought illusion, hovering like a ghost at its centre.
 Could it ever be explained how matter becomes conscious?”